 - Governmental Funds The focus of the Board's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the Board's financial requirements (note that the fund relationship between the Fund Financial Statements and the Government-wide Financial Statements are reconciled on pages 16 and 18, the financial performance of the Board as a whole is reflected in its governmental funds as well.
-At the end of the fiscal year, the Board's governmental funds reported combined ending fund balances of \$26,962,514. - General Fund The general fund is the primary operating fund of the Board.
-The net change in fund balance for the fiscal year as a result from operations was an increase of \$410,648.
-The Board used a portion of its local support for approximately 55 locally funded units.
-These units are teachers and administrators that the board chooses to employ above the number allocated by the SDE. - Debt Service Fund This fund is used to accumulate and account for financial resources in anticipation of debt service payments.
+At the end of the fiscal year, the Board's governmental funds reported combined ending fund balances of \$40,067,585. - General Fund The general fund is the primary operating fund of the Board.
+The net change in fund balance for the fiscal year as a result from operations was an increase of \$704,239.
+The Board used a portion of its local support for approximately 56 locally funded units.
+These units are teachers and administrators that the board chooses to employ above the number allocated by the SDE.

+- Debt Service Fund This fund is used to accumulate and account for financial resources in anticipation of debt service payments.
+These resources are restricted and not available to fund the Board's daily operations. - Capital Projects Fund This fund is used to accumulate and account for financial resources to be used for the acquisition or construction of major capital assets.
 These resources are restricted and not available to fund the Board's daily operations. - Other Governmental Funds This is a combined total of several funds, none of which are considered major funds.
 This includes the special revenue fund, capital project fund and several other small funds.